 Advertisement

 Having problems with your hands?
-Learn about the symptoms, diagnosis and treatment of this frustrating condition.
+Learn about the symptoms, diagnosis, and treatment of this condition.

 hands

 You've noticed something lately.
 You can't seem to straighten out your ring finger, and your pinky is beginning to curl, too.
-It doesn't hurt, necessarily, but you're having trouble putting your gloves on.
-And fishing something out of your pockets is getting a little harder every day.
+It doesn't hurt necessarily, but you're having trouble putting gloves on.
+And fishing something out of your pocket is getting a little harder every day.

 Does this sound familiar?
 If so, you might be developing a condition called Dupuytren's contracture.
 It happens when lumpy nodules form under the skin inside your hand.
-Eventually, they merge into cords that pull your outer fingers downward, reducing your hand's movement, as well as its ability to grasp items.
+Eventually, they merge into cords that pull your outer fingers downward, reducing your hand's movement, as well as your ability to grasp items.
 Simply swinging a hammer or picking up a book may become difficult.
-It isn't life-threatening, but it is annoying, and can affect your day-to-day function
+And while Dupuytren's contracture isn't life-threatening, it can affect your day-to-day function.

-Anyone can develop Dupuytren's contracture in one or both hands, and it's believed to affect between 4 and 6 percent of Caucasians.
-Though no one knows what causes it, genetics are thought to play the largest role, as the condition tends to be passed down through generations.
+Anyone can develop Dupuytren's contracture in one or both hands.
+Experts aren’t clear on what causes it.
+But genetics are thought to play the largest role, as the condition tends to be passed down through generations.

-• Gender: Men are about three or four times more likely to have it than women, and their cases are typically more severe.
+• Sex: Men are about three or four times more likely to have Dupuytren's contracture than women, and the cases are typically more severe.

-• Heritage: Scandinavians and Northern Europeans are at a much higher risk than Asian, African and Hispanic people.
+• Heritage: Scandinavians and Northern Europeans are at a higher risk than Asian, Black, and Hispanic people.
+It's believed to affect between 4 and 6 percent of white people.

 • Diabetes and epilepsy: Evidence is mixed, but these may be linked to a higher risk.

-• Smoking and drinking: Both are possibly associated with increased chances.
+• Smoking and alcohol use disorder: Both are possibly associated with increased chances.

-While some believe hand injuries trigger Dupuytren's contracture, there is debate among experts as to whether that's true.
+While some believe hand injuries triggers Dupuytren's contracture, there is debate among experts as to whether that's true.
 More research is needed for a definitive answer.

 Diagnosing Dupuytren's contracture is simple; you don't need blood tests or a drawn-out exam.
-Your doctor will check your hand for nodes, and then ask you to flatten it on a table.
-If you're able to do so, you're probably in good shape.
-If you fingers don't rest flat against the surface, there's a good chance you might have the condition.
+Your healthcare provider will check your hand for nodes, and then ask you to flatten it on a table.
+If your fingers don't rest flat against the surface, there's a good chance you might have the condition.

-• Needling/Needle aponeurotomy: Your physician punctures the cord(s) in your hand with a needle, breaking it up and restoring finger movement.
+• Needling/needle aponeurotomy: A healthcare provider punctures the cord(s) in your hand with a needle, breaking it up and restoring finger movement.

 • Steroid injections: Steroids are injected into your hand to slow the condition's progress.

 • Enzyme injections: An enzyme is injected into cords to weaken them.
-In the days following, a doctor tries to straighten your fingers manually.
+In the days following, a healthcare provider tries to straighten your fingers manually.

-• Surgery: For severe cases that can't be treated otherwise, you can have surgery to remove the affected tissues.
+• Surgery: For severe cases that can't be treated otherwise, you may be able to have surgery to remove the affected tissues.
 It restores movement more completely, though it requires physical therapy afterward.

 Despite this range of options, Dupuytren's contracture has no permanent cure, and there's a good chance it will come back.
-That's why it's important to watch for symptoms, and contact your doctor if the signs reappear.
+That's why it's important to watch for symptoms, and contact your healthcare provider if the signs reappear.

 Article sources open article sources